 1. Learn Qigong

 This is my number one recommendation.
 I’ve seen Qigong get results where surgery, pharmaceuticals, and even acupuncture were ineffective.
 But it has to be real Qigong, and you have to learn it face-to-face from a master.
-In the meantime, you can start right now with Lifting The Sky and my free ebooks.
+In the meantime, you can start right now with a free online course.

 2. Get Acupuncture